-Prerequisite: Counter registration required.

-ETST 191, 391, 591, 691

-Directed Study in Ethnic Studies

-Directed study follows a syllabus set primarily by the instructor to meet the needs or interests of an individual student or small group of students.
+Prerequisite: Counter Registration Required.
+FIST 191, 391, 591, 691 Directed Study in Film Studies Directed study follows a syllabus set primarily by the instructor to meet the needs or interests of an individual student or small group of students.
 The main goal of directed study is knowledge or skill acquisition, not research or creative work.
 Units: Variable.

-ETST 195, 395, 595, 695

-Internship in Ethnic Studies

-Practical experience working with diverse population, focused on volunteer, policy, or advocacy work.
-For example, students might volunteer to tutor on the Oneida Reservation, or work with a local immigrant relocation agency.
-Students work for 5-10 hours a week, depending on the amount of credit being earned, meet periodically with the instructor, and submit a written reflection connecting the experience to their academic work in Ethnic Studies.
-Units: Variable.

-ETST 399, 599, 699 Independent Study in Ethnic Studies
+Prerequisite: Counter Registration Required.
+FIST 199, 399, 599, 699 Independent Study in Film Studies Units: Variable.

-Units: Variable.